 Before gastric sleeve surgery, a patient undergoes a complete physical examination to exclude possible risks.

 - Sleeve gastrectomy induces rapid and effective weight loss, allowing a patient to lose more than 60 percent of their excess body weight.

-- Significant reduction in one‘s weight causes a remission of serious health-damaging conditions.
+- Significant reduction in one‘s weight causes remission of serious health-damaging conditions.

 - Less invasive than other bariatric surgeries.
-With the sleeve gastrectomy there is no foreign body implanted, as with adjustable gastric band, and there is no complex intestinal rearrangement, as with gastric bypass.
+With the sleeve gastrectomy, there is no foreign body implanted, as with an adjustable gastric band, and there is no complex intestinal rearrangement, as with gastric bypass.